 Who doesn’t love supporting local charities, being more sustainable and finding a good bargain?

-This popular op shop has a high turnover of items with Saturday morning being notoriously busy.
+This popular op shop has a high turnover of items, with Saturday morning being notoriously busy.
 A bit of everything can be found here.
 Clothes, furniture, puzzles, bric-a-brac, you name it they probably have it.
-Also, if you come at the right season, they often have crates of seconds fruit from Central Otago that is great for preserving, baking or eating on the drive home.
+Also, if you come at the right season, they often have crates of second fruit from Central Otago that is great for preserving, baking or eating on the drive home.

 The store is split into two sections.
-The front is mainly knickknacks, clothes and kids items and then out the back, there is a pretty big range of things.
-Books, furniture, lots of good vintage treasures.
-There is always some great finds.
+The front is mainly knickknacks, clothes and kid's items, and then out the back, there is a pretty big range of things.
+Books, furniture, and lots of good vintage treasures.
+There are always some great finds.

 Windsor Salvation Army

-If you are after a bit of fancy then the Windsor op shop is for you.
-Known for attracting people from all parts of Southland this small Salvation Army Op Shop is very choosy on what they put out on their shop floor so you know what there is is the best of the best.
-Designer labels, merino underlayers, school uniforms, the Windsor store is the creme de la creme of clothing op shops in Southland and they know it.
-Prices are higher but that is because you are paying for quality and all money goes to a good cause!
+If you are after a bit of fancy, then the Windsor op shop is for you.
+Known for attracting people from all parts of Southland, this small Salvation Army op shop is very choosy on what they put out on their shop floor, so you know that you only get the best of the best.
+Designer labels, merino underlayers, school uniforms, the Windsor store is the crème de la crème of clothing op shops in Southland, and they know it.
+Prices are higher, but that is because you are paying for quality, and all money goes to a good cause!

 53 King Street, Windsor, Invercargill

 Having just moved into the old H&J Smiths store due to increased demand, the Te Anau Hospice Shop is always a place to find a deal.
 The new shop is about two-thirds bigger than the previous one so expect to find more furniture, more clothes, more of everything!
 Only a two-minute walk from the lakefront, there are many treasures to be found in this Hospice Shop.